Lenovo: Ownership

-In 2009, China Oceanwide Holdings Group, a private investment firm based in Beijing, bought 29% of Legend Holdings, the parent company of Lenovo, for ¥2.76 billion.
+In 2009, China Oceanwide Holdings Group, a private Investment company based in Beijing, bought 29% of Legend Holdings, the parent company of Lenovo, for ¥2.76 billion.
 As of 31 March 2018, 65% of Lenovo stock was held by the general public, 29% by Legend Holdings, 5.8% by Yang Yuanqing, and 0.2% by other directors.

 Responding to claims that Lenovo is a state-owned enterprise, CEO Yang Yuanqing said, "Our company is a 100% market oriented company.
 Some people have said we are a state-owned enterprise.
 It's 100% not true.
 In 1984 the Chinese Academy of Sciences only invested $25,000 in our company.
 The purpose of the Chinese Academy of Sciences to invest in this company was that they wanted to commercialize their research results.
 The Chinese Academy of Sciences is a pure research entity in China, owned by the government.
 From this point, you could say we're different from state-owned enterprises.
 Secondly, after this investment, this company is run totally by the founders and management team.
 The government has never been involved in our daily operation, in important decisions, strategic direction, nomination of the CEO and top executives and financial management.
 Everything is done by our management team."

 As of 2014, the Chinese Academy of Sciences, owns 11.7% of Lenovo and IBM owns 37.8%.

 In early 2006, the U.S. State Department was harshly criticized for purchasing 16,000 computers from Lenovo.
 Critics argued that Lenovo was controlled by the Chinese government and a potential vehicle for espionage against the United States.
 Yang spoke out forcefully and publicly to defend Lenovo.
 He said, "We are not a government-controlled company."
 He pointed out that Lenovo pioneered China's transition to a market economy and that in the early 1990s had fought and beaten four state-owned enterprises that dominated the Chinese computer market.
 Those firms had the full backing of the state while Lenovo received no special treatment.
 The State Department deal went through.
 Yang worried that fears about Lenovo's supposed connections to the Chinese government would be an ongoing issue in the United States.
 Yang worked to ease worries by communicating directly with Congress.

 Yang dramatically increased his ownership stake by acquiring 797 million shares in 2011.
-As of June 2011, Yang owned an 8 percent stake in Lenovo.
+As of June 2011, Yang owned an 8 per cent stake in Lenovo.
 He previously owned only 70 million shares.
 In a statement, Yang said, "While the transaction is a personal financial matter, I want to be very clear that my decision to make this investment is based on my strong belief in the company's very bright future.
 Our culture is built on commitment and ownership – we do what we say, and we own what we do.
 My decision to increase my holdings represents my steadfast belief in these principles."

 Corporate culture

-Lenovo's senior executives rotate between the three head offices at Beijing, Singapore, and Morrisville, as well as Lenovo's research and development centre in Yamato, Japan.
+Lenovo's senior executives rotate between the three head offices at Beijing, Singapore, and Morrisville, as well as Lenovo's research and development center in Yamato, Japan.